SEARCH RFS:

 Glutamine is an amino acid naturally produced in the body.
 As a supplement, it is considered safe for most people.
 Taking up to 20-30 grams per day has shown no ill effects.

 However, there is a risk of mild side effects in some people – like bloating, heartburn, stomach pain, or nausea.
-In addition, cancer patients using l-glutamine supplementation to reduce chemotherapy side effects should know it may stimulate tumor growth.
+In addition, cancer patients using l-glutamine to reduce chemotherapy side effects should discuss it with their doctor first.

 Always speak to your doctor before taking any new supplement.